 Backstory and Context

 Milwaukee Avenue has always been the hub of commerce for Libertyville.
-The space at 515 has seen a variety of businesses situated on this spot.
-Prior to the single-story brick and stone building that you see today, a wooden, two-story structure housed a soda shop and later, a barber shop.
+The space at 515 N. Milwaukee Avenue has seen a variety of businesses situated on this spot.
+Prior to the single-story brick and stone building that you see today, a wooden, two-story structure housed a number of different enterprises including several saloons, an automobile showroom, a tailor shop, soda shop and later, a barber shop.
+When that building was demolished in the early 1930s, it was one of the oldest landmarks in the business district.
 In 1931, a permit was issued to John R. Roney of Wauconda and work began, under the direction of Mundelein resident, Leslie Ullrich, to construct a new store.
-In 1932, this new store became the home of The Consumer’s Sanitary Coffee and Butter Store, which occupied this address until 1939.
+When completed, the new building became the home of The Consumer’s Sanitary Coffee and Butter Store, which occupied this address until 1939.
 Kroger’s Grocery Store took over the building that year and remained there until 1949.

 The decade of the fifties saw many changes in occupancy.
 Ermine Cleaners served the residents from 1950 to 1952, followed by Cline’s Gift Shop.
 The longest tenant by far, was Keswick’s Card and Gift Shop, opening in 1954.
 Merle Keswick, owner, carried Gibson Greeting cards, costume jewelry, dinnerware, flatware and gifts for all occasions.
 He closed the business in 1972, after 18 years in this location.

 In 1973, another gift shop, Koss Card and Gift, replaced Keswick’s and remained until 1977.
 Terry Langworthy and associates purchased the building, and opened Main Street Clothing, in 1978.
 This subsidiary of Langworthy’s Department Store offered merchandise targeted to younger customers.
 The store closed in 1986 and was replaced by Ski and Sport USA the following year.